CurvesIn3Manifolds/CurvesIn3Manifolds.github.io/blog.md

 Taking some inspiration from this construction of the torus, let's construct $S^2\times S^1$ in the following way:
 Start with a solid ball with a cavity at the center.
 Then we can see that each point can be completely identified by $(t,s)$, where $t$ is a point on the inner sphere and $s$ as the distance from the origin.
-Effectively, what we have here is $S^2 \times I$, where $I$ is the interval between the two spheres.
+Effectively, what we have here is $S^2 \times I,$ where $I$ is the interval between the two spheres.
 Then, if we identify points that lie on the same ray starting at the origin, we get $S^2 \times S^1$.

 It may seem immediately obvious that this manifold is not embeddable into 3-space, thus making it impossible to visualize (at least intuitively).